Generalised Bayesian Inference for Discrete Intractable Likelihood: Experimental Assessment

 Let $G$ be an undirected graph on a vertex set $\{1,\dots,d\}$ and let $\mathcal{M}_i$ denote the neighbours of node $i$ that are contained in the set $\{i+1,\dots,d\}$.
 A Poisson graphical model has probability mass function

 where the parameters $\theta$ consist of both the linear coefficients $\theta_i \in (-\infty,\infty)$ and the interaction coefficients $\theta_{i,j} \in [0,\infty)$.
 Our aim is to reproduce an analysis of a breast cancer gene expression dataset described in \citet{inouye2017review}, but in a generalised Bayesian framework.
 For this problem, $n = 878$, $d = 10$, and $p = 64$ which renders the computational cost of $O(n^2 d)$ at every MCMC step and of $O(p^2 n^2 d)$ at calibration associated with KSD-Bayes inefficient.
 Full details of the dataset are contained in \Cref{subsubsec: multivar dataset}.
 Independent standard normal priors were employed for each $\theta_i$, and half-normal distributions with scale $( d (d - 1) / 2 )^{-1}$ were employed for each $\theta_{i,j}$.
 A No-U-Turn Sampler was used to sample from the DFD-Bayes posterior, as described in \Cref{subsec: multivar extra MCMC}.
-The total computational time required to perform this analysis, including calibration, was $1,896$ seconds.
-Results, in \Cref{fig: PGM results}, demonstrate that the Poisson graphical model is in fact a poor fit for these data, since the data show signs of being under-dispersed relative to the standard Poisson model.
+The gradient of the discrete Fisher divergence is available whenever $p_\theta(\bm{x}) = q_\theta(\bm{x}) / C(\theta)$ with $q_\theta(\bm{x})$ differentiable with respect to $\theta$ at any $\bm{x} \in \X$; see \Cref{subsec: DFD gradient}.
+The total computational time required for this analysis, including calibration, was $1,896$ seconds.
+Results, in \Cref{fig: PGM results}, demonstrate that the Poisson graphical model is in fact a poor fit for these data, which exhibit under-dispersion relative to the standard Poisson model.
 However, in terms of identifying the best parameter values for this model, DFD-Bayes appears to have performed well.

-As a possible improvement, and to further stress-test the DFD-Bayes method, we considered fitting a generalisation of the Poisson graphical model that allows for over- and under-dispersion in a manner analogous to \citet{Conway1962}.
+As a possible improvement, and to further stress-test the DFD-Bayes method, we considered a generalisation of the Poisson graphical model that allows for over- and under-dispersion, analogous to \citet{Conway1962}.
 This model takes the form

 where the additional parameters $\theta_{0,i} \in [0,\infty)$ control the dispersion, with $\theta_{0,i} = 1$ recovering the standard Poisson marginal.
 This time, $p = 74$ as opposed to $p = 64$ for the Poisson-based model.
 For this Conway--Maxwell--Poisson graphical model, the same priors as the Poisson graphical model were used for $\theta_i$ and $\theta_{i,j}$, and half-normal priors with scale $1/\sqrt{2}$ were used for each $\theta_{0,i}$.
 Results in \Cref{fig: PGM results} demonstrate an improved fit to the dataset.
 Indeed, the optimal $\beta$ for the Poisson graphical model was $\beta_* = 0.2150$, which is smaller than the corresponding value $\beta_* = 0.9971$ for the Conway--Maxwell--Poisson graphical model, resulting in a conservative inference outcome when the statistical model is most misspecified and supporting the effectiveness of the proposed approach to calibration.